electron/electron/docs/api/app.md

 Returns `Object`:

 * `openAtLogin` Boolean - `true` if the app is set to open at login.
-* `openAsHidden` Boolean _macOS_ - `true` if the app is set to open as hidden at login.
-  This setting is not available on [MAS builds][mas-builds].
-* `wasOpenedAtLogin` Boolean _macOS_ - `true` if the app was opened at login automatically.
-This setting is not available on [MAS builds][mas-builds].
-* `wasOpenedAsHidden` Boolean _macOS_ - `true` if the app was opened as a hidden login item.
-This indicates that the app should not open any windows at startup.
-  This setting is not available on [MAS builds][mas-builds].
-* `restoreState` Boolean _macOS_ - `true` if the app was opened as a login item that should restore the state from the previous session.
-This indicates that the app should restore the windows that were open the last time the app was closed.
-This setting is not available on [MAS builds][mas-builds].

 ### `app.setLoginItemSettings(settings)` _macOS_ _Windows_

 * `settings` Object
   * `openAtLogin` Boolean (optional) - `true` to open the app at login, `false` to remove the app as a login item.
 Defaults to `false`.
-  * `openAsHidden` Boolean (optional) _macOS_ - `true` to open the app as hidden.
-Defaults to `false`.
-The user can edit this setting from the System Preferences so `app.getLoginItemSettings().wasOpenedAsHidden` should be checked when the app is opened to know the current value.
-This setting is not available on [MAS builds][mas-builds].
   * `path` String (optional) _Windows_ - The executable to launch at login.
     Defaults to `process.execPath`.
   * `args` String[] (optional) _Windows_ - The command-line arguments to pass to